wincent/corpus/HACKING.md

 note rename followed by an update of the note's contents), so they are all serialized via the `OperationsQueue`, which is a priority queue.

-After each filesystem update in the queue completes, the `GitStore` inserts a high-priority job at the head of the queue that records the new state of the filesystem in a Git commit.
+After each filesystem update in the queue completes, `commitChanges()` inserts a high-priority job at the head of the queue that records the new state of the filesystem in a Git commit.
 In practice, the run-order of operations ends up looking like this:

 1. Rename a note (changes the note filename on the filesystem).
 2. Create a Git commit.